Shortage of manpower could lead to postponing Audubon Courthouse HVAC project

-AUDUBON - A project to put in a new HVAC system in the Audubon County Courthouse - which could close the courthouse for about four days due to asbestos removal - may have gotten more complicated.
+AUDUBON — A project to put in a new HVAC system in the Audubon County Courthouse — originally expected to close the courthouse for about four days, starting in March — will be postponed due to a lack of bids.

 Shortage of manpower could lead to postponing Audubon Courthouse HVAC project